Today a relaxing sanctuary of nesting birds and exotic trees, Mount Street Gardens used to serve a more practical purpose.

 Grosvenor Chapel may well be familiar to eagle-eyed film fans.
 It played a starring role in the 2003 hit, Love Actually, hosting the film's opening wedding.

 Interested in finding more places like this?
-Try one of our Treasure Hunts in London - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.
+Try one of our Immersive City Hunts in London - untangle cryptic clues as a team, as you are taken on a journey to the most unique, unusual and bizarre corners of London.